 Additional irrigation may be required if conditions at the time of planting are warm or dry.
 As a guide, an increased regime may be first day, fourth day, eighth day, 16th day and 24th day.
 If conditions persist, irrigation fortnightly should be sustained until typical conditions return.
+Irrigation ultimately to be determined by vegetation contractor to achieve survival outcomes.

-5.5.2 Mulching
+5.4.2 Mulching